 The Swift® procedure is a quick, clean and non-invasive option that requires little to no recovery time.
 It is the preferred treatment method at Atlas Podiatry.

 Wart needling is a procedure where the verruca/warts are repeatedly pricked with a hollow needle to deliberately cause bleeding.
-This will activate the patient’s immune system, which then engages and destroys the virus responsible for the wart, encouraging organic healing with minimal discomfort and downtime.
+This will activate the patient’s immune system, which then engages and destroys the virus responsible for the wart, encouraging organic healing of the area.